NicoWWW/NicoWWW.github.io/Art.md

     2022
 </p>

-I belive painting exists for my random but romantic interest, but my interests are not only there for myself.
-I would like to use the colorful world created under my pen to bring happiness to others, becoming other more meanings.
-I hoppe one day, people can appreciate or critize my artworks, but more importantly, they can hear my voice from my strokes kissing the board.
+I believe that painting exists for my spontaneous yet romantic interest, but my passion extends beyond just myself.
+I aim to use the vibrant worlds created under my pen to bring joy to others, imbuing my work with deeper meaning.
+I hope that one day people will not only appreciate or critique my artworks but also hear the voice of my strokes that kiss the canvas.
 I think I will keep drawing forever.

 <div style="text-align: center;">
          <img width="800" src="/assets/artwork/rangzuo.png">